ufechner7/Tethers.jl/docs/src/examples.md

 ```
 ![Non-linear Spring damper](docs/images/Nonlinear.png)

-Mass, attached to a spring damper element.
-One end of the spring at the origin, the second end
+Mass, attached to a spring-damper element.
+One end of the spring is attached at the origin, and the second end is
 attached to the mass.
 Mass initially below the origin, spring un-stretched.
 Z-axis pointing
 upwards.